Derrick Harvey

-Derrick Harvey (born November 9, 1986) is a former American football defensive end.
+Derrick Harvey (born November 9, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the University of Florida, and was a member of a BCS National Championship team.
-He was drafted by the Jacksonville Jaguars in the first round (eighth overall) of the 2008 NFL Draft, and also played for the Denver Broncos.
+He was selected by the Jacksonville Jaguars in the first round (eighth overall) of the 2008 NFL draft, and also played for the Denver Broncos.

-Early years
+Early life

 Harvey was born in Greenbelt, Maryland in 1986.
 He attended Eleanor Roosevelt High School in Greenbelt, Maryland, only starting his high school football career as a junior for the Roosevelt Raiders.
 As a senior, he recorded over 150 tackles and 31 sacks, a Maryland state record, as well as five forced fumbles, two recovered fumbles and five batted down passes.
 He led his team to a 12-1 record and the Maryland Class 4A state semi-finals, where they lost their only game of the season.
 He received first-team all-state honors by the Associated Press, and was the Maryland Gatorade Player of the Year.

 Harvey was a high school first-team All-America selection by Parade magazine, Tom Lemming, EA Sports, Riddell and SuperPrep, and a second-team All-America selection by USA Today.
 A five-star recruit, he eventually committed to Florida, after also considering Ohio State, Maryland and Tennessee.